 Valveless porting, reduces the parts count and size of the engine and gives much greater freedom with the design of the combustion chamber shape.

 Internal geometry generating increased power strokes per crank rotation (compared to a conventional 4-stroke engine).
 Dynamically the current 3-litre version displaces 3.6L for 2 revolutions of the output shaft, making it equivalent to a conventional 3.6 litre engine.
-A Duke engine can have any odd number of cylinders, with the optimum being 5 for space utilisation, the number of cylinders in turn determining how many power strokes are delivered per crank rotation.
+A Duke engine can have any odd number of cylinders, with the optimum being 5 for space utilization, the number of cylinders in turn determining how many power strokes are delivered per crank rotation.

 A greater range of design freedom due to its small cylindrical package size, which makes it ideal in light aircraft.
 Reduced number of combustion 'banks' - the current 5 cylinder engine has only 3 sets of inlet ports, spark plugs, exhaust ports and associated manifolds, with each cylinder generating a 4 stroke cycle as it passes each of the 3 'banks' - leading to overall weight, volume and parts cost savings.

 An almost perfectly sinusoidal piston motion leads to a near absence of secondary and higher-order unbalanced piston/connecting rod forces.
 Counter-rotating cylinder groups and crankshaft provide cancellation of torque reactions and gyroscopic forces during engine speed fluctuations and vehicle maneuvers.
 This reduces vibrations resulting in longer life of the aircraft frame.

-Power output versatility with the option of utilising high torque/low speed when using the cylinder group as the power takeoff point as well as, or instead of the usual crankshaft output.
+Power output versatility with the option of utilizing high torque/low speed when using the cylinder group as the power takeoff point as well as, or instead of the usual crankshaft output.